azadwasan/neuralnetwork/docs/easyNN/GradientDescentTest.md

 The green and blue planes illustrate the linear approximations achieved by EasyNN and TensorFlow through gradient descent optimization, respectively.
 Yet, upon rotating the graph, it becomes evident that both methods achieve a comparable level of approximation, a fact reinforced by the Mean Squared Error (MSE) analysis.

-## Gradient Descent Logistic Regression
+## Logistic Regression with Gradient Descent

 Logistic regression is used for classification.
 In order to test EasyNN implementation of logistic regression and GD optimization of logistic regression I again used dynamic data approach and compare the results from Easy with TensorFlow and sklearn python libraries.
 I am really happy to state that the results from EasyNN are at least as good as TensorFlow results or arguably sometimes slightly better than TensorFlow results.
 The reason for **arguably better** results is that classification problem are different than the linear regression problems and though I sometimes have observed EasyNN classification to perform better by up to 2% then TensorFlow results, but it may not necessarily be a good thing as it could also be a result of slight overfitting or it could come down to the various TensorFlow parameters, like epochs etc..
 But, in general the classification of both EasyNN and TensorFlow is identical in most of the cases.